FIRST TIME LOG IN: Click the blue icon at left, select 'log in', enter your email address, click 'forgotten password'. |

 The new stretched canvas circles for this year’s Paint the Barrels exhibition are available for purchase from the Gallery.
 After two years of using wooden circles, we are stepping up the quality of the event.
 The new stretched canvas circles are the same size as previous years, but offer several advantages, they:

 Presented at the Bas in Moruya, NSW, the Basil Sellers Art Prize is an acquisitive biennial award, open to artists at every career stage and from every corner of Australia.
 It champions 2D artworks in traditional mediums of painting, drawing, and printmaking (unique state).
-The Doyles $20k award-winning artwork revealed as
+Entries are OPEN for the

 |